 Alkaline phosphatase, or alk phos, is part of a Comprehensive Metabolic Panel (CMP) typically run at least once a year.
 While most of the time, the test is screening for elevation of alk phos (often due to liver disease or biliary obstruction), I’ve seen low alk phos relatively often.
 There [...]

 This week's podcast comes from this article, Essential Fatty Acids, Neuroplasticity, and Brain Injury Check out this episode!

 I wrote here about the relationship between the microbiome and mood disorders, such as anxiety and depression.
 But the connection between the gut and the brain goes much deeper than that.
 In fact, it appears that imbalance in the microbiome may actually be a causative factor in various types of neurodevelopmental [...]

 Gen 15:13: God said the Israelites would be servants and afflicted for 400 years; Ex 12:40-41: it was 430 yrs.
 They were 30 yrs late.
 Perhaps bc Moses killed the Egyptian and fled?
 Ex 2:10: Moses became Pharaoh's grandson Ex 2:11-15: he kills an Egyptian and flees (he's 40 [...]

 Part of the brain’s normal process of development, as well as healthy maintenance throughout life, involves synaptic pruning.
 Think of it like reallocating resources: cells called microglia roam throughout the brain, cleaning up waste products and trimming connections that aren’t needed.
 This way the brain can maintain optimum efficiency.
 This [...]

-Today's podcast comes from this article, Parasites: Do You Have Them?
-Check out this episode!
+Today's podcast comes from this article, Probiotics, Prebiotics, and SIBO Check out this episode!

-This week's podcast comes from this blog post, The Low Lectin Diet: Should You Try It?
+Today's podcast comes from this blog post, Top Habits to Maximize Longevity.
 Check out this episode!